waltervoynarovsky/packer-mongodb-challenge/readme.md

 Steps:

--Configure packer.json file to create a new AMI
+-Configure packer.json file to create new AMI

 -Go to AWS and launch an instance from the AMI.
 Remember about your AWS pem key.
 It's needed for the next step.